Advice on Choosing a Bed For More Than Just "Sleeping"

 Can You Adjust the Firmness?

 For the most part, you pick a mattress based on how firm it is and that’s what you are stuck with for the next several years.
-Sure, there are some mattresses that can inflate and adjust so both of you are happy – but with Reverie’s foam coils you can actually adjust each individual side to be more or less supportive in the head / foot / midsection just by rearranging the coils.
+Sure, there are some mattresses that can inflate and adjust so both of you are happy but generally you'll want to think of the type of sex you and your partner enjoy and go from there.
+The simple factor is that coils are going to have more bounce while foam is going to be softer.